 Recliners have long been associated with comfort.
 On the long-running show Frasier, Martin refused to part with his old recliner which had become, in a sense, a good friend.
 Even those skeptical of motion furniture often fall in love with recliners on their first sit.

 You may not think of recliners as modern, but today’s recliners offer a surprising variety of new features and a range of styles from classic to elegant to contemporary.
-More than just a chair, there are a few things to consider when choosing a recliner.
+More than just a chair (although we have chairs for your home as well), there are a few things to consider when choosing a recliner.
 Get the scoop with this recliner-buying guide.